 EU countries cooperate on military missions, but they are conducted on a voluntary, case-by-case basis by national militaries.
 There is no standing EU army independent of member states’ armies.

-Still, EU military operations have raised the question of how they relate to the North Atlantic Treaty Organization (NATO) military alliance, whose membership partially overlaps with the EU’s.
+Still, EU military operations have raised the question of how they relate to the NATO military alliance, whose membership partially overlaps with the EU’s.
 The Lisbon Treaty recognizes NATO as Europe’s primary means of collective defense and specifies that the EU will play a supporting role.
-In practice, many, including U.S. policymakers, have worried that the arrangement duplicates efforts and complicates European defense.
+French President Emmanuel Macron, however, has become the continent’s leading advocate for the creation of an EU army, part of a vision for what he calls “strategic autonomy” to reduce Europe’s dependence on the United States.

 How big is the EU budget?

-The European Union’s budget was a little more than $150 billion in 2017, the last year for which the European Commission released its full accounting.
+The European Union’s spending was a little more than $197 billion in 2020, the last year for which the European Commission released its full accounting.

-- The biggest chunk of that, at about 40 percent, is spent on agricultural programs.
+- One of the largest chunks, at about 35 percent, is spent on agricultural programs.
 The biggest outlays are for direct payments to farmers and the development of fisheries, forests, and rural communities.

-- The second largest chunk, at about 25 percent, goes to economic, social, and territorial cohesion, meant to help the EU’s less developed countries catch up.
+- An equal share goes to economic, social, and territorial cohesion, meant to help the EU’s less developed countries catch up.
 The spending covers investments and technical assistance for small businesses, infrastructure development, jobs programs, and low-carbon energy.

 - Global Europe covers the EU’s foreign policy efforts, while security and citizenship focuses largely on migration and law-enforcement programs.